All the Winding World - The Arrowsmith Trilogy Book Two

 “Rich, intricate, and full of ordinary women finding power in a society that seeks to rob them of autonomy.
 Second novels rarely live up to the promise of the first, but this delivers wholeheartedly.
 A fantastic testament to the power of love.”
 Best-selling author- Manda Scott

-This widely anticipated sequel set in England and Southwest France, will be published on the 22nd June 2018.
-Launch events are detailed on the News and Events page
+This widely anticipated sequel set in England and Southwest France was published on the 22nd June 2018.

 Fans of The Errant Hours may be pleased to find many of their old friends in All the Winding World, as well as a cast of new characters including, rather bizarrely, a weasel.